-1903 Birthday of Jerome Lester Horwitz (1903-1952), better known by his stage name Curly Howard, who will team up with his brother Harry Moses Horwitz (a.k.a.
+1903 Birthday of Jerome Lester Horwitz, better known by his stage name Curly Howard, who teams up with his brother Harry Moses Horwitz (a.k.a.
 Moe) and Larry Fine to form the comedy team The Three Stooges.
-They will appear on Broadway in the musicals A Night in Venice and the 1939 edition of George White's Scandals, as well as dozens of short film comedies.
+They appear on Broadway in the musicals A Night in Venice and the 1939 edition of George White's Scandals, as well as dozens of short film comedies.

-1926 The Ladder, J. Frank Davis' drama about reincarnation, opens today for a 789-performance run.
+1926 The Ladder, J. Frank Davis' drama about reincarnation, opens its 789-performance run.
 Among its stars is Antoinette Perry, later namesake of the Broadway awards.
-The show is unusual in that its producer will keep it running long after it begins to lose money—often allowing people in for free—because he thinks the world needs to hear its message.
-When the production finally closes, it will be Broadway's biggest failure to date, losing over a million pre-Depression dollars.
+The show is unusual in that its producer keeps it running long after it begins to lose money—often allowing people in for free—because he thinks the world needs to hear its message.
+When the production finally closes, it is Broadway's biggest failure to date, losing over a million pre-Depression dollars.

 1951 Carnegie Hall hosts a one-night-only reading of George Bernard Shaw's Don Juan in Hell.
-This is the first time it has been staged in New York, although tonight's performance has its stars in evening clothes holding their scripts in front of them.
-Charles Laughton directs and also stars, alongside Charles Boyer, Cedric Hardwicke and Agnes Moorehead, of "Bewitched" fame.
-This very limited engagement is followed by a short tour.
+This is the first time it has been staged in New York, although the performance has its stars in evening clothes holding their scripts in front of them.
+Charles Laughton directs and also stars, alongside Charles Boyer, Cedric Hardwicke, and Agnes Moorehead, of Bewitched fame.
+The very limited engagement is followed by a short tour.

-1958 The Pleasure of His Company by Samuel Taylor and Cornelia Otis Skinner, opens on Broadway today.
-This comedy of manners stars Skinner, Cyril Ritchard, Charles Ruggles, Dolores Hart and George Peppard, and continues for 474 performances.
+1958 The Pleasure of His Company by Samuel Taylor and Cornelia Otis Skinner, opens on Broadway.
+The comedy of manners stars Skinner, Cyril Ritchard, Charles Ruggles, Dolores Hart, and George Peppard.
+It continues for 474 performances.

-1964 "The playwright's name is Sam Shepard, and I know nothing about him," says Michael Smith in today's Village Voice, "except that he has written a pair of provocative and genuinely original plays."
+1964 "The playwright's name is Sam Shepard, and I know nothing about him," says Michael Smith in the Village Voice, "except that he has written a pair of provocative and genuinely original plays."
 This is the response to the opening of Shepard's first-ever produced works: Cowboy and The Rock Garden at the St. Marks, produced by Theatre Genesis in the Bouwerie Church in the East Village.
-Shepard will go on to become a well known name in American drama for his plays, True West, Curse of the Starving Class and Pulitzer-winner Buried Child.
+Shepard goes on to become a well known name in American drama for his plays, True West, Curse of the Starving Class, and Pulitzer-winner Buried Child.

-1992 Having had productions all over New York City, Wendy Wasserstein allows the Mitzi E. Newhouse Theatre to be host for her new play, The Sisters Rosenweig, which opens tonight for a run of 149 performances.
-Among the stars are Jane Alexander, Madeline Kahn, Robert Klein and Frances McDormand.
-This sisterly show will move to the Barrymore Theatre, March 18, 1993, where it will run 556 performances.
+1992 Having had productions all over New York City, Wendy Wasserstein allows the Mitzi E. Newhouse Theater to be host for her new play, The Sisters Rosenweig, which opens for a run 149-performance run.
+Among the stars are Jane Alexander, Madeline Kahn, Robert Klein, and Frances McDormand.
+The sisterly show moves to the Barrymore Theatre on March 18, 1993, where it runs 556 performances.

-2002 Garth Drabinsky, the Canadian theatrical impresario who mounted lavish Broadway musical productions including Ragtime and Show Boat in the last decade, is one of four former executives of the former Livent, Inc. producing organization arrested and charged today with "fraud affecting the public market," the Royal Canadian Mounted Police announced.
-After a four-year criminal investigation into the financial activities of the entertainment company, the charges pertaining to "accounting irregularities within Livent Inc." between 1989-98 were finally made.
-Drabinsky and three of his Livent colleagues, Myron I. Gottlieb, Gordon Eckstein and Robert Topol are all taken into police custody this morning, and later granted bail.
+2002 Garth Drabinsky, the Canadian theatrical impresario who mounted lavish Broadway musical productions including Ragtime and Show Boat, is one of four former executives of the former Livent, Inc. producing organization arrested and charged with "fraud affecting the public market," the Royal Canadian Mounted Police announces.
+After a four-year criminal investigation into the financial activities of the entertainment company, the charges pertaining to "accounting irregularities within Livent Inc." between 1989 and 1998 are finally made.
+Drabinsky and three of his Livent colleagues, Myron I. Gottlieb, Gordon Eckstein, and Robert Topol are all taken into police custody this morning, and later granted bail.
 Drabinsky had retired to his native Canada after similar charges were brought in the U.S. in 1998.

 2012 The New York premiere of Ayad Akhtar's Disgraced, starring Aasif Mandvi and Heidi Armbruster, opens Off-Broadway at LCT3's Claire Tow Theater.
-The play about a Pakistani-American lawyer who distances himself from his cultural roots as he climbs the corporate ladder, will be awarded the 2013 Pultizer Prize for Drama.
-The production will transfer to Broadway in 2014.
+The play about a Pakistani-American lawyer who distances himself from his cultural roots as he climbs the corporate ladder, is later awarded the 2013 Pulitzer Prize for Drama.
+The production transfers to Broadway in 2014.

 2015 Dames at Sea, the 1968 Off-Broadway musical that helped launch the career of Bernadette Peters, premieres on Broadway at the Helen Hayes Theatre.
-Randy Skinner directs and choreographers a cast including Lesli Margherita, John Bolton and Mara Davi.
-It will run for 85 performances.
+Randy Skinner directs and choreographers a cast including Lesli Margherita, John Bolton, and Mara Davi.
+It runs for 85 performances.